danisha20/MilkChallenge/README.md

 The datasets used are the following :

-- precipitaciones.csv
+- precipitaciones.csv : Contains monthly data for average precipitation(mm) values for different regions in Chile.
-- banco_central.csv
+- banco_central.csv : containsdifferent macroeconomic variables from Chile.
-- precio_leche.csv
+- precio_leche.csv : contains the price of milk in Chile.
-- ipc_data.csv
+- ipc_data.csv : contains data regarding the CPI of Chile.

 **Results**